ddiss/icyci/docs/systemd-usage.md

 icyCI can be configured to run as a systemd service.
 The procedure is as follows:

-1. Install the `icyci@.service` file into the systemd units path, e.g.
+1. Install the `system/icyci@.service` file into the systemd units path, e.g.
    `/etc/systemd/system/icyci@.service`.
    * The service is configured to run as local user `icyci`.
 Modify `icyci@.service` if a different user is desired.